tamvcspk/vid-kit-simple/docs/architecture.md

   - **Services:** Handle business logic and communicate with the backend via Tauri commands.

 - **Backend:**
+  - **Commands:** Handle requests from the frontend and delegate to appropriate services.
+  - **Services:** Core business logic modules that implement the application's functionality:
-  - **VideoProcessor:** Handles video operations (convert, split, edit, sanitize) via ffmpeg.
+    - **VideoProcessor:** Handles video operations (convert, split, edit, sanitize) via FFmpeg.
     - **PresetManager:** Manages user presets in JSON format.
+  - **State:** Manages application state and provides access to shared data.
-  - **GPUDetector:** Checks GPU acceleration capabilities and configures appropriate codecs.
+  - **Utils:** Utility functions including GPU detection and error handling.

 - **Tauri Bridge:** Acts as the bridge between the frontend and backend, ensuring secure and efficient communication.